intro-graphics/team-project-red-volcano/README.md

 # What We Did:
 For creating good looking objects, we have used blender in many parts of the projects.
 We have tried to make it more realistic by using a particle system for creating the smoke effect and raindrops.
 Also, we have used a basic collision detection to detect the contact of smoke particles and the cloud.
 # How To Run It:
-You can run this project by using host.bat or host.command file.
-However, if you don't want to use them you can run the localhost:8000 on your browser.
+You can run this project by using host.bat or host.command file (same as our course assignments).
+You can also use Webstorm to run the index.html file which will automatically load and setup the project correctly in the browser.